jameshughes89/cs102/src/site/topic15.rst

         }

-* There are a couple things to note so far
+There are a couple things to note so far:

 1. We are importing something called ``Iterator``
     * Iterators are used for *iterating* over a collection
     * More on this later